 Let’s start with the videos that you can’t control: unboxing and reviews.
 These are user-generated video content — and it’s essential to keep them in mind when designing a video strategy.

 Sounds conflicting?
 I assure you, it’s not.
-Of course, brands shouldn’t influence user-generated content; but they can (and should!) use the content in their favour once it’s out there.
+Of course, brands shouldn’t influence user-generated content; but they can (and should!) use the content in their favor once it’s out there.

 These types of user-generated content won’t replace a professionally-produced product video, of course.
 But it’s a great way to showcase your audience’s confidence and opinions about your products.

-Not every type of product video can help your audience understand thoroughly what your product is all about, especially when you’re dealing with abstract concepts or ideas.
+Not every type of product video can help your audience understand what your product is all about, especially when dealing with abstract concepts or ideas.

 Luckily, you have animated explainer videos to save the day!

 Explainer videos use characters and situations to create a storyline that your prospective buyers can feel identified with.

 They portray the key features of your product as a solution for the users’ pain points, showing them exactly how it will help them.